go-kata/kinit/README.md

 ```

 A local container must be filled up with *constructors* and *processors* manually whereas the global one
 can be filled up when initializing packages.
-You may use init functions fot this, but it's recommended
+You may use init functions for this, but it's recommended
 to use *declared functions*.

 ### Declared functions